HrishikeshRajulu/Encoder_Decoder_Transformer_Model/README.md

 Description
 This project aims to develop an advanced language translation model that translates text from English to Marathi.
 Utilizing cutting-edge machine learning techniques, the model is designed to handle the complexities of language translation, focusing on maintaining the nuances and contextual relevance in translations.

-Features
+#Features
-Bilingual Translation: Capable of translating between English and Marathi, addressing both linguistic accuracy and cultural context.
+Bilingual Translation: Capable of translating between English and Hindi, addressing both linguistic accuracy and cultural context.
 Custom Transformer Model: Uses a self-designed transformer model (model.py) for effective and efficient translation tasks.
 Dataset Preparation: A dedicated script (dataset.py) for preparing and tokenizing bilingual datasets, ensuring data quality and consistency.
 Flexible Training: Includes two training scripts (train.py and train_wb.py) allowing for different training approaches and parameter tuning.